Goldberg, ShariAssistant Professor

 PhD, State University of New York at Albany, 2009

-Shari Goldberg studies early and nineteenth-century American literature, focusing on how conceptions of self, speech, and truth have evolved from those periods.
+Shari Goldberg studies early and nineteenth-century American literature and critical theory.
+She focuses on how conceptions of self, speech, and meaning have evolved in American contexts.

-Her current book project, Quiet Testimony: A Theory of Witnessing from Nineteenth-Century American Literature, argues that the conceptions of testimony familiar to Ralph Waldo Emerson, Frederick Douglass, Herman Melville, and Henry James have largely been lost to today's readers, yet deserve to be revisited and reinvoked.
-Preceding psychoanalysis and semiology, these writers could conceive testimony without representation, without identity, without voice, and without an original, respectively.
+Her book, Quiet Testimony: A Theory of Witnessing from Nineteenth-Century American Literature, was published in 2013 by Fordham University Press.
+It argues that the conceptions of testimony familiar to Ralph Waldo Emerson, Frederick Douglass, Herman Melville, and Henry James have largely been lost to today's readers, yet deserve to be revisited and reinvoked.
+Preceding psychoanalysis and semiology, these writers could conceive testimony without representation, without identity, without voice, and without life, respectively.
 They thereby provide provocative and incisive approaches to key problems of critical theory and human rights discourse, such as how narrative may be preserved in spite of trauma, and what constitutes a text that effectively shifts its readers ethical obligations.